 Stacey Underwood joined CAMO in December 2017 as the Volunteer/Fundraising Coordinator, after taking several years off from the workforce to spend time with family.

 Stacey lives in Orrville and has been married to the love of her life, Dex, for over 25 years.
 They have 3 children Dylan, Maddie and Ben, a dog-Daisy and a flock of chickens.

-Katherine Amstutz has been a volunteer at CAMO for 4 years before starting a part-time position in the CAMO warehouse in July of 2015.
+Katherine Amstutz volunteered with CAMO for 4 years before starting a part-time position in the CAMO’s warehouse in July of 2015.
 Previously, she has worked in sports performance training with youth athletes, done various work and photography with an indoor soccer league, and interned in the physical therapy field.
-In addition to working at CAMO, she is also a youth pastor and taekwondo instructor, in which she has a 3rd-degree black belt.
+In addition to working at CAMO, she is also a youth pastor and taekwondo instructor, in which she has a 3rd degree black belt.
 Kat is a great asset and keeps all of our donations in order and flowing through our system in preparation for shipment.
 She is a vital part of our team.

 Max Gerber, after 47 years, sold his company in 2016 and joined CAMO in January 2017 as Purchase & Sales Coordinator.
 Graduating from Ashland University in 1978 with a Bachelor of Science in Business Administration, he owned and operated a Shoe Store, a Restaurant and two Supermarkets, employing as many as 125 people.
 Happily married for 36 years and counting, he and wife Deanne reside in Kidron, Ohio and have two adult children and one grandchild.